 Having something special from home can help your family feel better on long drives.
 It also helps in hotel rooms for a child that may feel home sick.
 For my kids this includes pillow, blanket, and their favorite stuffed animal.
 It can also be a action figure guy or a doll.
 Anything that makes your kids happy.

-Remember the reason you planned this trip in the first place…to have a family adventure!
+Remember the reason you planned this family road trip in the first place…to have a family adventure!
 The journey can be part of the trip and a little patience can go a long way in keeping the drive fun.
 Yes they will have to use the bathroom(a lot!), they will want snacks, and need things during the drive.
 If you approach it with a fun attitude and make it an adventure you will find that it can be enjoyable and you will create memories that will last a lifetime.